YassineDabbous/flutter-tools/docs/core.md

 # `core` Package

-> The foundational layer of the Caky SDK.
+> The foundational layer of the SDK.
 Every other package depends on `core`.

 ---